clementi/ward-partitioning/README.md

 # ward-partitioning

+Partition a ward or branch of [The Church of Jesus Christ of Latter-day Saints](http://churchofjesuschrist.org) into groups no larger than a preset limit.

 usage: `python main.py HOUSEHOLDS_FILE [LIMIT] [SEED]`, where:

 * `HOUSEHOLDS_FILE` is the path to a CSV file of households.